Help Your Teen Turn a Summer Job into Long-Term Wealth: High-Yield Savings, Roth IRA Basics, and How Earnings Affect FAFSA Aid

 Make Saving the Default

-Pay yourself first: Choose a savings percentage from each paycheck.
+Pay Yourself First: Choose a savings percentage from each paycheck.

-Teach tradeoffs: Price big wants in “hours worked” to sharpen choices.
+Teach Tradeoffs: Price big wants in “hours worked” to sharpen choices.

 Conclusion